Alternative Treatments for Fatty Tumors in Dogs

 When removal of lumps are necessary

 The first step after finding a lump on your dog would be having your vet examine it and determine the best course of action.
 Commonly, the veterinarian may want to examine some cells under a microscope.
 This is done by collecting the cells with a biopsy needle, a procedure known as fine needle aspiration.
 The good news is that lipomas are usually benign, they usually are soft and they seem to not cause any particular pain or problems to the dog.
 In many cases, the vet will recommend to just keep an eye on it and report if it seems to grow a whole lot and starts interfering with movement.

-Fine needle aspiration or removal of the lipoma are often fundamental in the process of ruling out a malignancy.
-Yet, t's important to note that a fine needle aspirate is not 100% accurate.
+Fine needle aspiration and/or removal of the lipoma are often fundamental in the process of ruling out a malignancy.
+Yet, it's important to note that a fine needle aspirate is not 100% accurate.
 If no malignancy is detected some vets would recommend keeping an eye on the lump and keeping track of its growth.
 It is understandable that some owners are concerned about putting a dog through surgery especially if middle aged or senior.
 In these cases owners look for alternative treatments.Here are some alternatives to surgery.